Alaska State Capitol, Rm 427

 My Sponsored Bills Hearing Dates

-SB 2 Interstate Mining Compact & Commission will be heard in the Senate Finance Committee on Tuesday, February 26 at 9:00 A.M.
+SB 2 Interstate Mining Compact & Commission will likely reach the Senate floor for a vote in the coming weeks.
 This bill authorizes the state to join and participate in the Interstate Mining Compact.
 The Interstate Mining Compact Commission is a multi-state governmental agency/organization that represents the natural resource and related environmental protection interests of its member states.
-By uniting with 19 other member states we magnify our voice as we seek to implement effective regulatory programs that will promote best practices and secure a vibrant state mineral economy.
+By uniting with 19 other member states, Alaska will have a greater role in implementing effective regulatory programs that will promote best practices and secure a vibrant state mineral economy.
 Five other Western states are following Alaska’s lead to join the Commission.
-To watch this meeting follow the link: http://akl.tv/

 Seward Community Library & Museum 10:30am-11:30am